theLamentingGirl/Master-Thesis/README.md

 # Master Thesis

-This is the repository that contains all the code, graphs and results associated with my master's thesis project on Low latency Line segment Detection got Neuromorphic applications.
+This is the repository that contains all the code, graphs and results associated with my master's thesis project on Low latency Line segment Detection for Neuromorphic applications.